-USMORFTA-C: U.S.-Morocco FTA - As noted in Tables 3-4 above, U.S. trade in goods and services with Morocco is rather small.
-By far the largest proportions of Morocco's trade are with the EU and EFTA.
-The global welfare increase from the U.S.-Morocco FTA indicated in Table 8 is \$7.5 billion, \$6.0 billion (0.1% of GNP) for the United States, and \$0.9 billion (2.0% of GNP) for Morocco.16 The U.S. sectoral employment changes noted in Table 9 are negligible.
+billion (2.0% of GNP) for Morocco.19 The U.S. sectoral employment changes noted in Table 9 are negligible.
 For Morocco, in Table 10, the largest employment increases are in trade & transport, textiles, and wearing apparel, and the largest declines in agriculture, food, beverages & tobacco, and government services.
 The welfare and employment effects of the U.S.-Morocco FTA are thus seen to be fairly small.

-USSACUFTA-C: U.S.-Southern African Customs Union - The effects of the U.S.-SACU FTA, which is currently being negotiated, are indicated in Table 8, indicate an increase of \$11.8 billion for global welfare, \$9.6 billion (0.1% of GNP) for the United States, and \$2.2 billion (1.2% of GNP) for the SACU members combined.
+USSACUFTA-C: U.S.-Southern African Customs Union - The effects of the U.S.-SACU FTA, which is currently being negotiated, are indicated in Table 8, indicate an increase of \$11.8 billion in global welfare, \$9.6 billion (0.1% of GNP) for the United States, and \$2.2 billion (1.2% of GNP) for the SACU members combined.
 In Table 9, there are indications of negligible sectoral employment impacts for the United States.
-In Table 10, the employment increases for SACU are concentrated in textiles and wearing apparel and negative across the remaining sectors as labor is attracted towards the labor-intensive sectors.
+In Table 10, the employment increases for SACU are concentrated in textiles and wearing apparel and are negative across the remaining sectors as labor is attracted towards the labor-intensive sectors.